A Guide to the Procedure at the USCIS Los Angeles

 The LA field office also collects filing fees for certain immigration forms, including the following:

-You must schedule an appointment if you intend to pay for these forms at the field office.
+You must schedule an appointment to pay for these forms at the field office.
 Note that the USCIS does not accept cash payments or bank-issued coupons.
 It only accepts payments from your ACH bank account, debit, or credit card.
-So, you need to select your preferred payment method and ensure that it works just fine before your appointment date.
+So, you must select your preferred payment method and ensure it works just fine before your appointment date.

 Filing Fees for Immigration Appeals and Court Motions

-Your immigration application has been denied by a DHS officer, and you intend to appeal the decision to the Board of Immigration Appeals (BIA) or to file a motion with the Executive Office for Immigration Review (EOIR), immigration court, you can pay your motion/appeal filing fee at the Los Angeles or any other field office.
+A DHS officer has denied your immigration application, and you intend to appeal the decision to the Board of Immigration Appeals (BIA) or to file a motion with the Executive Office for Immigration Review (EOIR) immigration court, you can pay your motion/appeal filing fee at the Los Angeles or any other field office.

 The USCIS provides special self-service kiosks at each field office for this purpose.
 The kiosks are open during the LA office’s hours of operation.
 You can make payments there at any time without an appointment.